dts26/RAG-Learning/README.md

 * **Analytical Queries Fail:** The system cannot reliably answer aggregation questions like *"How many questions are there in total?"*.
 The RAG architecture only retrieves a subset of the data (Top-K), leading the LLM to provide confidently wrong answers or outright refusal based on incomplete counts.
 * **Dataset-Specific Threshold:** The `0.7` distance threshold is tightly coupled to this specific document corpus and embedding model.
 It requires manual recalibration if applied to different datasets.
 * **Language Constraint:** The `all-MiniLM-L6-v2` model is predominantly English-only, making this specific pipeline unsuitable for cross-lingual retrieval without swapping the embedding model.

+## 🎓 What I've Learned
+* **Fundamentals of RAG:** Gained a deep understanding of the complete RAG workflow, its practical advantages, and its inherent architectural limitations.
+* **The Core Tech Stack:** Realized that developing a robust RAG system relies on four inseparable pillars: intelligent chunking algorithms, a specialized embedding model, a vector database, and the LLM generation engine.
+* **Garbage In, Garbage Out:** Learned that obsessing over the LLM's performance or parameter size is useless if the quality of the context is poor.
+Moving forward, my primary focus will always be on optimizing data pipelines (chunking strategies and embedding models), as they are the true heartbeat of any RAG system.